AristonTheAnalyst/QuestionnaireGame/README.md

-# QuestionnaireGame
+# Questionnaire Game
-I make a basic game where u answer trivia questions in python
+This is a simple python-only app that uses the CLI to play a questionnaire game